-All Personnel assigned to be Test Administrators must be employees of the local school system, be trained for their role, and sign a "Test Administration and Certification of Training Form and Non-Disclosure Agreement."
+All personnel assigned to be Test Administrators must be employees of the local school system, be trained for their role, and sign a Test Administration and Certification of Training Form and Non-Disclosure Agreement.

 Teacher (T) is an individual with secure account access to information about their students in Pearson Access.
-The Teacher may administer the assessment, but in this manual, we will call the person administering the assessment the Test Administrator.
+The Teacher may administer the assessment but, in this manual, we will call the person administering the assessment the Test Administrator.

-All Personnel assigned to be Test Administrators must be employees of the local school system, be trained for their role, and sign a "Test Administration and Certification of Training Form and Non-Disclosure Agreement."
+All personnel assigned to be Test Administrators must be employees of the local school system, be trained for their role, and sign a Test Administration and Certification of Training Form and Non-Disclosure Agreement.
 Pearson Access calls this the Teacher role.

-Non-Eligible Test Administrators: Teachers who are parents or legal guardians may NOT serve as a Test Administrator, Proctor, or Accommodator in the same testing room as a student who is a family member or who resides within the same dwelling.
-Parents who are regular volunteers, student teachers, or student interns who are not regular employees of the LEA/LEA 24 school may not serve as the TA or Proctor.
+Non-Eligible Test Administrators: Teachers who are caregivers or legal guardians may NOT serve as a Test Administrator, Proctor, or Accommodator in the same testing area as a student who is a family member or who resides within the same dwelling.
+Caregivers or legal guardians who are regular volunteers, student teachers, or student interns who are NOT regular employees of the LEA/LEA 24 school may NOT serve as the TA or Proctor.

-The following roles do not need access to Pearson Access:
+The following roles do NOT need access to Pearson Access:

 Proctor is an individual who may be called on to help a Test Administrator monitor a test under the supervision of the Test Administrator.
 A Test Administrator must be in the room at all times during testing if a Proctor is present.
-Student teachers may not serve as Proctors who assist the Test Administrators.
+Student teachers may serve as Proctors who assist the Test Administrators.
 All personnel associated with testing must be an employee of the local school system.

-Proctor responsibilities include but are not limited to:
+Proctor responsibilities include but are NOT limited to:

-- Monitor students during and after testing to adhere to test security and administration protocols - Reviewing policies and instructions in the Test Administrator Manual - Assisting in the preparation of the testing environment - Providing an accommodation under the direction of an eligible Test Administrator - Assisting in the supervision of test administration during each Section
+- Meeting with the School Test Coordinator to review test security and administration protocols - Monitoring students during and after testing to adhere to test security and administration protocols - Reviewing policies and instructions in the Test Administrator Manual - Assisting in the preparation of the testing environment - Providing an accommodation under the direction of an eligible Test Administrator - Assisting in the supervision of test administration during each Section